 Stronger versions of topicals do exist in patch form.
 Some individuals report using patches that last for two days.
 With patches, a negligible amount of cannabinoids enters the bloodstream and brain, which means people will not have psychoactive experiences.

 As the topical use of cannabis continues to grow, so do the number of products.
+This is also your only option for at least 24 hours to take cannabis after you’ve had a tooth pulled.

 - Discrete and odourless